javierbarbero/SpatialDependence.jl/docs/src/lspatialautocorrelation.md

 nothing # hide
 ```

-## Local Moran's I
+## Local Moran

-Local Moran's I (Anselin, 1995) is the most used local spatial autocorrelation statistic.
+Local Moran (Anselin, 1995) is the most used local spatial autocorrelation statistic.
 It is computed as:
 ```math
 I = \frac{z_i}{m_2} \sum_{j}w_{ij}z_{j}
 ```
 where $z$ is the variable of interest in deviations from the mean, and $m_2 = \sum_{i}z_i / (n - 1)$ or  $m_2 = \sum_{i}z_i / n$ is the scaling factor.

-Local Moran's I can be computed with the `localmoran` function.
+Local Moran I can be computed with the `localmoran` function.
 By default, $9,999$ permutations are calculated for the inference.
 It is possible to specify a different number of permutations with the `permutations` optional parameter.
 For reproduciibility, it is possible to specify a custom random number generator with the `rng` optional parameter.
 If `corrected` is set to `false` the scaling factor is divided by $n$ instead of $n - 1$.
 ```@example lscor
 lmguerry = localmoran(guerry.Litercy, W, permutations = 9999, rng = StableRNG(1234567))
 ```